 ECEn 568 Microwave Remote Sensing Data Analysis Assignment

-For the data analysis assignment, you conduct an original research project using
+For the data analysis assignment, you will conduct an original research project using

 an actual satellite microwave data set and write a journal-style paper to report